 - Add or subtract luminosity masks.
 You can combine multiple masks together or subtract one from others.
 To do that, cmd/ctrl + click on a luminosity mask, then add other masks by holding down shift + cmd/ctrl + click.
 You can add as many masks as you want.
 Opt/alt + cmd/ctrl + click to exclude a mask from your selection if needed.

 - Right click on the mask in the layers panel and select refine mask.
 Select the view mode to black and white and use the adjustments below to refine your mask.
 Very straight forward.

 - Click on an empty layer mask in the layers panel, go to Select > Color Range.
 At the bottom of the panel, change the selection preview to grayscale so that you can see the changes directly on your image.
-You can play with the fuzziness to refine your selection, or you can pick a colour from the drop-down menu.
-To sample a colour, use the eyedropper tool on the right and click on the area in the image that you want to select.
+You can play with the fuzziness to refine your selection, or you can pick a color from the drop-down menu.
+To sample a color, use the eyedropper tool on the right and click on the area in the image that you want to select.
 You can add or subtract selection by using the + or – eyedropper tool.
-This creates a colour based masks instead of a tonal based masks.
-This means the luminosity mask is based on the shades of the colour rather than the brightness.
+This creates a color based masks instead of a tonal based masks.
+This means the luminosity mask is based on the shades of the color rather than the brightness.

 It’s a head scratcher in blending.

 If you’re using an HDR software, you can use de-ghost to fix the problem.

 But we don’t have that luxury in blending, not yet.

 How does ghosting look like?